VadimKovalenko/soundtherapy/wp-content/plugins/profile-builder/readme.txt

 10. Profile Builder Login Widget

 == Changelog ==
+= 2.6.1 =
+* Updated translation files
+* Added a filter for already logged in message on recover password form: wppb_recover_password_already_logged_in
+* We now process only the submitted form so we can have multiple forms on the same page

+= 2.6.0 =
+* Compatibility with WPML for login widget/shortcode error messages
+* Small change to meta name generation function that could eliminate a notice on some setups
+* Updated translation files

+= 2.5.9 =
+* Fixed a issue with a database error that happened in certain conditions
+* Compatibility with Captcha by BestWebSoft latest version

+= 2.5.8 =
+* Fixed security issues and performed a security audit

+= 2.5.7 =
+* Fixed an issue with "Display name as" field on register forms
+* Recover password form now doesn't appear for logged in users
+* Fixed a wrong variable passed to a filter in Email Confirmation

+= 2.5.6 =
+* Compatibility fix with php 7.1
+* Redirects code refactoring which should fix some minor issues with redirects as well

 = 2.5.5 =
 * Added Blog Details field type
 * Email From Name and Subject should now display proper special characters in all cases